seng637-Winter/seng637-a2-breid2/seng637-a2-team_7.md

   calculateColumnTotal Method:

-    The method sums up the column, so the testing was done with 2 and 3 values, then negative values, and again for an invalid input (null value)
+    The method sums up the column, so testing was done with 2 values, more than 2 values, and negative values, the Javadoc also specifies that it returns 0 for an invalid input, so that was tested as well

-    calculateColumnTotalForTwoValues(): this checks the function as it normally functions, with two positive values (pass) calculateColumnTotalForThreeValues(): this checks the extended function, with three positive values (pass) calculateColumnTotalForNegativeValues(): this checks the function, but with two negative values (pass) calculateColumnTotalForWrongColumn(): this checks to see if method matches javadoc when input is not correct (fail)
+    calculateColumnTotalForTwoValues(): this checks the function as it normally functions, with two positive values (pass) calculateColumnTotalForThreeValues(): this checks the extended function, with three positive values (pass) calculateColumnTotalForNegativeValues(): this checks the function, but with two negative values (pass) calculateColumnTotalForWrongInput(): this checks to see if method matches javadoc when input is not correct (fail)

 # 4 How the team work/effort was divided and managed